 In order for our attorneys to be able to provide the best possible answers, they need to see all of your documentation when you first contact them.
 Please send your questions and documentation to firstname.lastname@example.org.

-One of the most common issues that Ali and Hege come across is landlord-tenant law.
+One of the most common issues that Anna and Hege come across is landlord-tenant law.
 This happens either before people enter into a contract – or when there’s been a relationship breakdown between landlord and tenant.

 Common questions include the following:

 - Can you read through my rental agreement?